Autism and education

 Support from education setting

-If you have any worries about your child or young person, you should talk to their teacher or the special educational needs co-ordinator (SENCO).
+Worried about your child?
+Talk to their, key worker, teacher or the special educational needs co-ordinator (SENCO).

-If your child has not been identified as having SEN, they may be showing characteristics under the 4 broad areas of need (as set out in the SEND code of practice):
+If your child has not been identified as having SEN, they may show traits in the 4 broad areas of need.
+These are:

 • communication and interaction